Populorum progressio: Legacy

 Twenty years later, Pope John Paul II issued another encyclical, Sollicitudo rei socialis, in commemoration of the 20th anniversary of Populorum progressio.

 In 2004, the UK-based nongovernmental development organisation Catholic Institute for International Relations (CIIR), changed its name to Progressio and established Progressio Ireland in Dublin.
 The organisation takes its name from this document and is based on Catholic Social Teachings (CST) espoused in the encyclical.

-In 2009, Pope Benedict XVI published the encyclical Caritas in veritate, which again, addressed many of the themes discussed in Populorum progressio.
+In 2009, Pope Benedict XVI published the encyclical Caritas in Veritate, which addressed many of the themes discussed in Populorum progressio.